35+ Fun, Cheap, and Free Things to Do in Seattle

 Miner’s Landing

 Located at Pier 57, Miner’s Landing features several tourist attractions like the Seattle Great Wheel, Wings Over Washington, a Carousel, and more.
-While the Great Wheel and Wings are both a little more expensive than “cheap” (less than $20 though), a ride on the carousel is only a few dollars and may be of interest to young children.
+While the Great Wheel and Wings are both a little more expensive than “cheap”, a ride on the carousel is not expensive and may be of interest to young children.

 Ye Olde Curiosity Shop